paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 Whether it is Gon's usual exercise or Uvogin's massacre or Killua's brutal kill, we see the camera roll with an uncomfortable view.
 ## Omnipresent × Nen
 [Nen]({{ page.url_fandom_hxh }}/Nen) is the De facto power system of H×H. And arguably the best an anime has offered yet.
 Though it is officially introduced to the protagonists in [episode 28]({{ page.url_fandom_hxh }}/Episode_28_(2011)), Nen was always present in the series, even before this introduction.
-Of course this makes sense, after all Nen wasn't invented for the protagonists.
+Of course this makes sense, after all _Nen wasn't invented for the protagonists_.
 > I won't be delving into explaining the specifics of Nen, nor is it required for this blog, but if you are interested, refer to the [wiki]({{ page.url_fandom_hxh }}/Nen).
 {: .prompt-info}